How To Back Up Data from a PC

 I am partial to using flash drives for back up storage.
 They are small, easy to store, hold lots of data and most importantly are very easy to copy data onto and off of.
 Their ease of use makes flash drives my favorite choice.
 The cost is more than a CD or DVD, but for the convenience and confidence in the result, I find the added cost acceptable.

-Storage on CD or DVD are good options.
+Storage onto CDs or DVDs are good options.
 It requires that the PC has a CD or DVD burner and software to write the data onto the disc.
-One drawback is that it is prudent to verify that the files were transferred properly and that they are not corrupted and are accessible.
-Also, discs have risks of damage from scratches and also slow deterioration over a period of years.
+While it is always prudent to verify the saved files, because of the high occurence of errors when storing onto these discs, you should always verify that files can be opened from the media.
+Also, discs carry the risks of damage from scratches and also slow deterioration over a period of years.

-External hard drives attach to the PC and function just like a built-in hard drive. the typically connect with a Firewire or USB connection.
-The advantage is that the capacity allows you to copy the entire contents of your PC onto it and that it portable and can be used to back up multiple PCs.
+External hard drives attach to the PC and function just like a built-in hard drive.
+Typically the drive is connected to the computer with a Firewire or USB connection.
+The advantage is that the capacity allows you to copy the entire contents of your PC onto the drive, also it is portable and can even be used to back up multiple PCs.

 Finally, if you have very serious concerns for the safety of your data, consider using a "mirrored" drive.
 This is a second hard drive inside the PC that contains a complete copy of everything that is on the primary drive.
-Every write t the primary disk is also made tot he mirror.
-It protects you from a single disk crash, but it does not protect you against theft or destruction of the PC.
+Every write to the primary disk is also made to the mirror drive.
+It protects your data from a disk crash, but it does not protect you against theft or destruction of the PC.
 Off-site storage of backups are still required.
 The key benefit is the protection against a crash and that the data is backed up continuously so that absolutely nothing will be lost.
-Also, restoring the PC is easy, it requires making the mirror drive the primary drive and replacing the damaged drive.
+Also, restoring the data to the PC is fairly easy, it requires making the mirror drive the primary drive and replacing the damaged drive.

 Page 3 of 3